Updated 11/15 2018

 Many musicians love the light, airy sound that the traditional ukulele is known for, and no one can deny the mass appeal of the acoustic guitar.
-The middle ground is the baritone ukulele, the perfect mix of the two instruments.
+The baritone ukulele sounds fall somewhere in the middle.
+A baritone acoustic ukulele is designed to provide a perfect mix of the two musical instruments.
+If it makes it slightly easier to think about, you can equate the baritone ukulele to the bass guitar!

 The baritone ukulele retains the feel of a smaller instrument even though it’s about the same size as a travel guitar, but produces a stronger, more mellow sound than a ukulele.